jkaraba/CW_Ansible_IBMi/README.md

 # CW_Ansible_IBMi

-Repository used for Cloud Workshop
+Temporary repository used for Cloud Workshop.
+Please fork to your own ID and use that version during the worksop